Y-O-S-H/1_Food/README.md

 ###Addiction

     Q: When is addiction a problem?
-    A: When it begins to impact parts of your life that used to make you happy.
-Whether that be other people or just yourself.
+    A: A: When it begins to impact parts of your life that used to make you happy, whether that involves people or just yourself.